polterguy/polterguy.github.io/dashboard/hyper-ide/index.md

 Hyper IDE allows you to execute Hyperlambda without ever leaving your IDE by clicking F5.
 This makes it easy for you to test your code as you are creating it, and is the closest you come to the equivalent of a _"debugger"_ in Magic.

-If you're creating a workflow, it will even communicate everything it does back to the client over web sockets, allowing you to see input arguments to specific actions, and what they returned as a result.
+If you're creating a workflow, Hyper IDE will communicate everything it does back to the client over web sockets, allowing you to see input arguments to specific actions, and what they return.
 If an error occurs as you're executing a workflow, Hyper IDE will show you exactly where the error occurred.

 ![Executing a workflow in Hyper IDE](/assets/images/executing-workflow.jpeg)